SierraCollegeCEC/sccec_sparkfun_avc/prototype/TDD.md

 especially illuminating in this regard.

 In short, there are only a few major components of a Kalman filter.
-The first is the vector of state variables, s, which represent the "true" state of the system at any point in time.
-In our use-case, the vector of state variables is simply composed of:
+The first is the vector of state variables, s, which represents the state of the system at any point in time.
+In our case, this vector is composed of:
-- the absolute x and y coordinates, where y is in the direction of North and x East, and
+- the absolute x and y coordinates, where y is in the direction of North and x East
-- the velocities dx/dt and dy/dt, which are the standard time derivatives
+- the standard time derivatives dx/dt and dy/dt
-- and the heading, which is the direction the vehicle is facing.
+- and the heading, which is the compass direction the vehicle is facing.

 s = [x, y, dx/dt, dy/dt, theta]

-The second component is some rule for transitioning from one state to another, assuming no input into the system, written in the form of a matrix of coefficients F. If the system is nonlinear, this is a Jacobian of partials.
+The second component is some rule for transitioning from one state to another, written in the form of a matrix of coefficients F. If the system is nonlinear, this is a Jacobian of partials.
 Our matrix is a linear 5 x 5:

 R1: [1  0  dt  0   0]
 R2: [0  1  0   dt  0]